 This is especially important in homes that already have ample storage areas, otherwise you could end up burning yourself out before you can actually get anything done.
 The key here is to really make a plan for what you want to accomplish, and give yourself an ample amount of time to do it.
 Remember, de-cluttering your home is going to take time, so don’t plan to finish everything in less than a day.

 Achieving a clutter-free home can be a challenge, especially in busy work areas like the kitchen, where lots of action takes place and it is easy to fall into clutter-causing habits.
 The countertops and work areas above are kept clear, except for essentials.
-Everything is kept in cabinets: the shelf is more for display than anything and items are kept to a minimum.
-(TPC Plan #168-1128)
+Everything is kept in cabinets: the shelf is more for display than anything and items are kept to a minimum (Plan #168-1128).

 One thing you’ll figure out as you start to de-clutter your home is that you probably have a lot of items that you just don’t need anymore.
-Instead of holding on to that old Van Halen T-shirt that doesn’t fit anymore or the bookcase that’s clashes with your entire home décor, you can donate them to a local charity so that others can really put them to use.
-Plus, these donations are often tax-deductible.
+Instead of holding on to that old Jon Bonjovi T-shirt that doesn’t fit anymore or the bookcase that clashes with your entire home décor, you can donate them to a local charity so that others can really put them to use.
+Plus these donations are often tax-deductible.
 Resources like Donation Town can help you locate dozens of charities in your area that can even pick up your donations for free.

 Try Wall-Mounted Shelves for Open Storage

 If you want to add more easy-access storage space but don’t want to deal with installing more cabinets or using bulky storage solutions that can eat up limited space, consider open wall-mounted shelves.
 This is a great option for tiny homes or rooms where space is at a premium, as it has a lower profile while still giving you tons of usability.
-Since there are no backs, doors, or sides, the room will still feel spacious instead of cramped.
-It also makes it very easy to always see your possessions, from plates to books and even trophies.
+Because there are no backs, doors, or sides, the room will still feel spacious instead of cramped.
+Open shelves also make it easy to always see your possessions, from plates to books and even trophies.

 Maximize Closet Efficiency